Texas Eminent Domain Attorneys

-Eminent Domain Attorneys & Lawyers in Texas
+Eminent Domain Attorneys & Lawyers In Texas

 At Sever Storey Walker, our mission is to hold condemners—whether they be local, state, federal, utility or other —accountable to the landowners whose land they are acquiring.
 Our entire firm is built around serving you, the landowner who is facing eminent domain and condemnation.